-A sober transitional living program for pregant and parenting women with substance use disorders and their children.
-Residents are required to be enrolled with CODAC and actively engaged in substance use treatment at one or more of CODAC's programs.
+CODAC has two transitional living programs for pregnant and parenting women with substance use disorders and their children.
+In these supported living programs, residents are required to be enrolled with CODAC and actively engaged in substance use treatment at one or more of CODAC's programs.
+More information is available at www.CODAC.org/services/substance-use-treatment/transitional-living/.